 Some stories say an engineer spotted him from the train.
 Others say workers found him while working on the tracks.
 Another intriguing aspect is the hole in one of the drop tines that gives the buck his name.
-There are a number of stories to explain this, but it seems the most commonly accepted explanation is that the buck became tangled in a fence that bored a hole through the antler as the deer struggled to free itself.
+There are many theories to explain this, but most seem to accept the theory that the buck became tangled in a fence that bored a hole through the antler as the deer struggled to free itself.

 This monster was later scored at 328 2/8 inches, making him the No. 2 all-time, non-typical whitetail.
 It could've been the world record for years had it been found and measured sooner.
 Some have speculated the Hole-in-the-Horn should be the world record, but the buck may have lost some significant inches after drying and shrinking in a smoky bar for 40 years.
 The world will never know for sure.